adafruit/Adafruit_BluefruitLE_nRF51/SDEP.md

 ## SDEP Packet and SPI Error Identifier

 Once CS has been asserted and the mandatory 100us delay has passed, a single byte should be read from the SPI bus which will indicate the type of payload available on the nRF51822 (see **Message Type Indicator** below for more information on SDEP message types).
-Keep CS asserted after this byte has been read in case you need to continue reading the reset of the frame.
+Keep CS asserted after this byte has been read in case you need to continue reading the rest of the frame.

 If a standard SDEP message type indicators (0x10, 0x20, 0x40 or 0x80) is encountered, keep reading as normal.
 There are two other indicators that should be taken into account, though, which indicate a problem on the nRF51822 SPI slave side: